NVentimiglia/TDAmeritrade.DotNetCore/README.md

 5) Input the code into the 'PostAccessToken' field
 7) This will write a security file (TDAmeritradeKey).
 8) Enjoy

-### Contribution

-Core functionality is complete, but work remains in filling in additonal endpoints.
-Specifically around the realtime / stream capabilities.
-Contributions welcome.

 ### Credits